danielvoicu136/danielvoicu136/README.md

 Hi, I'm Daniel !
 ====================================================================================================================================
 📌 FULL STACK DEVELOPER
-* 📚  HTML, CSS, JavaScript, TypeScript, React, Next.js, Node.js, Java, C
+* 📚  Using any technology just for fun : React, Next.js, Java etc
-* ⚙️  Testing Unit and Mock, Selenium, SQL, NoSQL, APIs
-* 🖥️  See some of my projects at [Web Portofolio](http://daniel.daeva.ro)
+* 🖥️  Some of my projects at [Web Portofolio](http://daniel.daeva.ro)
 * ✉️  You can contact me at [danielvoicu136@gmail.com](mailto:danielvoicu136@gmail.com)